 The purpose of this category is to help 4-H'ers identify and collect range plants.
 In addition, participants will learn the basics of range management, and Nebraska's range.
-Through the creation of range boards 4-H members will become more proficient in knowledge of Nebraska's range.
-For more resources and materials in this category refer to the resource section at the bottom of the page.
-Rules:
+Through the creation of range boards 4-H'ers will become more proficient in knowledge of Nebraska's range.